The-WebOps-Club/insti-dashboard/README.md

-# insti-dashboard
+# Insti-Dashboard
 Dashboard for all insti related activities

+We're now live!!
+Check us out [here](http://iitm.dashboard.webops.club/)

 ## Submit a new widget
 There are two types of widget:

-* Native angular widget.
+* Native angular widget
-* Embedded external widet.
+* Embedded external widet

 If you have an idea for a new widget, make a feature request in issues.
 If you are enthusiastic enough, you can build the widget yourself (make sure it is responsive)